 Image via Franklin & Poe.

-Initially a co-conspirator with Evisu’s Yamane, Mikiharu Tsujita quickly started his own company, Fullcount (stylized as both Fullcount & Fullcount), another of the Osaka 5.
-The brand was one of the first to use soft, long-fibre Zimbabwe cotton over other varieties and Tsujita described the idea behind his company as creating jeans that “feel so good that you don’t want to take them off until you get in bed.”
+Initially a co-conspirator with Evisu’s Yamane, Mikiharu Tsujita quickly started his own company, Fullcount (stylized as both Full count & Fullcount).
+Another member of the Osaka 5, Fullcount was one of the first to use soft, long-fibre Zimbabwe cotton over other varieties.
+Tsujita described the idea behind his company as creating jeans that “feel so good that you don’t want to take them off until you get in bed.”

 A faded pair of Fullcount 1110XX